Oscars 2020: Winners of the 92nd Academy Awards include 'Parasite', Joaquin Phoenix, more - Go Tech Daily

 Who hosted the Oscars?

-The biggest night in Hollywood will take place without a host for the second year in a row and will focus on big numbers, comedy and the power of the stars, according to ABC Entertainment President Karey Burke.
+The biggest party in Hollywood has been without a host for the second year in a row, focusing on music, comedy and the power of the stars, according to ABC Entertainment President Karey Burke.

 Who presents at the Oscars?